furkanssarri/job-listings-with-filtering/README.md

 ## Demo

-Here you can find the working the [live demo](https://furkanssarri-job-listings-with-filter.netlify.app/).
+Here you can find the working [live demo](https://furkanssarri-job-listings-with-filter.netlify.app/).

 ## Overview